-8.2 FORECAST CONDITION OF THE ROAD NETWORK
+8.2 FORECASTED CONDITION OF THE ROAD NETWORK

 The XA© system can accurately predict future highway condition under different funding scenarios.
-Given the concerns around early indications that the network is facing challenges around funding, the Authority has undertaken a condition modelling exercise to determine how the network will look in 4 years time if current investment levels remain unchanged.
+Given the concerns around early indications that the network is facing challenges around funding, the Authority's specialist partner XAIS has undertaken a condition modelling exercise to determine how the network will look in 5 years time if current investment levels remain unchanged.
 The modelling assumes an ideal asset management system is being applied and does not factor in potential unexpected events such as abnormally severe winters.
 The graph below shows that under current investment conditions, there will be a sustained increase in the percentage of roads requiring maintenance across all road types.